li-xirong/ude/README.md

 | domainnet_train  |     345 | 253,059 | clipart (33,525), painting (50,416), real (120,906), sketch (48,212) |
 | domainnet_test   |     345 | 109,411 | clipart (14,604), painting (21,850), real (52,041), sketch (20,916)  |

+We suggest readers to use this data split so the models reported below can be directly and fairly compared.

 ## Performance

 ### Models

 + ResNet50: Trained exclusively on the source domain.
 + DDC: A classical deep domain adaptation model that minimizes domain discrepancy measured in light of first-order statistics of the deep features (Tzeng *et al*., Deep Domain Confusion: Maximizing for Domain Invariance, ArXiv 2014)
 * CDAN: Domain adaptation by adversarial learning, using multilinear conditioning of deep features and classification results as the input of its discriminator (Long *et al*., Conditional Adversarial Domain Adaptation, NeurIPS 2018)
-+ KDDE: Our proposed method (Wang *et al*., Unsupervised Domain Expansion for Visual Categorization, TOMM 2021).
++ KDDE: Our proposed method (Wang *et al*., Unsupervised Domain Expansion for Visual Categorization, TOMM 2021)

 ### Office-Home